 So I want to say a few things to help someone who is waiting to have sex for the first time on her wedding night.

-And help a wife who waited but has since discovered waiting did not exempt her from marital/intimacy issues in the bedroom.
+And offer tips to the wife who waited but has since discovered waiting did not exempt her from marital/intimacy issues in the bedroom.

-And I must say this before I go on – if you are reading this and are not virgin (have, out of your own free-will, had sex outside marriage), please understand I am not condemning you.
+Now, if you are reading this and have, out of your own free-will, had sex outside marriage, I am not condemning you.